Depth Guide for Rigging Soft Plastics By Depth Range [Cheat Sheet PDF]

 This step is a big struggle for many fishermen, so we put together this lure rigging cheat sheet to take the guesswork out of it.

-This cheat sheet (below) allows you to cut down the time it takes to figure out which type of weight and hook to choose for a soft plastic lure.
+This rigging guide allows you to cut down the time it takes to figure out which type of weight and hook to choose for a soft plastic lure based on if you need to be weedless or non-weedless.

 Weedless Jigs & Weighted Hooks

-- Less of a hookup ratio but will save you a ton of time and hassle from getting caught or snagged
+- Will save you a ton of time and hassle due to low risk of getting snagged on the bottom

-- Tight to structure is where most of the strikes happen
+- Allows you to fish very close to structure where most of the feeding takes place

 Get the full Depth Chart Cheat Sheet here!